 What should my words do?
 Praise His name.
 How should I do it?
 With all that I am!
 Not half-heartedly.
 Not just when things are going well.
 Not in the moments when we feel like doing it.
 David tells us to praise the Lord with all that we have!
 To use as many words as we can muster to cry out to God, petition God, worship God, apologize to God, or whatever else we may need to do in a given moment.
 Why?
 Because God is worthy of it, but also because it’s what God desires from us.
 He doesn’t want us to hold anything back from Him.
 He wants us to communicate our thoughts, feelings, and desires.
 He already knows them anyway, and He invites us to use the words that He gives us to declare our love and need for Him, whether it’s 7,000 or 700,000!

 As you pray today, think of things for which you can praise Him.
 Spend some time thanking God for the good things He’s given you, from small, seemingly insignificant things to big, answered prayers.
 Even in a tough season, there is so much to thank Him for… clean water, indoor plumbing, our cars, homes, jobs, families, and good health.
 Beyond all of the earthly gifts He’s given us, we can praise Him for loving us and sending Jesus to atone for our sins and give us an eternal promise of salvation.

 Today let’s pray for the Guest Services and Assimilations Ministries of our church.
 Each week people come as guests to attend our worship services.
 Our hope is that each one finds the truth of Christ and will be inspired to engage in the life of our church.
 Let’s pray this continues to happen more and more!
-Pray for our Guest Services and Assimilation staff (Christie Meldrim, Carla Davis, Kim Smith, and Toni Campbell) as well as our awesome Assimilations and Guest Services Ministry Teams!
+Pray for our Guest Services Assimilation staff (Christie Meldrim, Belinda Maloy, Carla Davis, and Toni Campbell) as well as our awesome Assimilations and Guest Services Ministry Teams!